dideoluwaseun/airtime-payment/README.md

 This is a Spring Boot application that serves as an API for purchasing airtime from an external service.
 The API uses JWT (JSON Web Tokens) for user authentication to secure the endpoints.

 # Requirements
-Java 11 or higher
+-Java 11 or higher
-Maven build tool
+-Maven build tool

 # Getting Started
 git clone https://github.com/dideoluwaseun/airtime-payment.git